jeremytammik/tbc/a/1925_2022_1_bld_inst_dev.md

 Switched msbuild to Net SDK, now the .csproj file contains much fewer lines.
 Added automatic copying of dll and addin to Revit addins folder.
 Some variables cannot be renamed as it causes conflicts, manual renaming will take too long, left as is.
-There are some unoptimized sections left in the project, but their fixing requires manual labor, there are a lot of files, so I left it as it is.
+There are some unoptimized sections left in the project, but their fixing requires manual labour, there are a lot of files, so I left it as it is.
 Changelog has been moved to a separate file.
 Mainly this is the addition of new features of the latest versions of C#, refactoring according to the latest guidelines.